collective-soundworks/soundworks/README.md

 #### Checkin

-The `Checkin` module is responsible for keeping track of the connected clients by assigning them indices within the range of the available places in the scenario and, optionally, a position in the performance space.
-In case that the scenario is based on predefined positions (*i.e.* a `setup`), the indices correspond to the indices of seats that are either automatically assigned or selected by the participants.
+The `Checkin` module is responsible for keeping track of the connected clients by assigning them indices.
+In case that the scenario is based on predefined positions (*i.e.* a `setup`), the indices correspond to the indices of positions that can be either assigned automatically or selected by the participants.

-For instance, say that the scenario requires 12 players who sit on a grid of 3 ⨉ 4 predefined positions.
+For instance, say that the scenario requires 12 participants who sit on a grid of 3 ⨉ 4 predefined positions.
 When a client connects to the server, the `Checkin` module could assign the client a position on the grid that is not occupied yet.
 The application can indicate the participant a label that is associated with the assigned position.
 Similarly, if the scenario takes place in a theater with labeled seats, the `Checkin` module would allow the participants to indicate their seat by its label (*e.g.* a row and a number).
-If the scenario does not require the players to sit at particular locations, the `Checkin` module would just assign them arbitrary indices within the range of total number of users this scenario supports.
+If the scenario does not require the participants to sit at particular locations, the `Checkin` module would just assign them arbitrary indices within the range of total number of users this scenario supports.

-Alternatively, when configuring the module adequately, the module can assign arbitrary indices to the the participants and request that they indicate their approximate positions in the performance space on a map.
+Alternatively, when configuring the module adequately, the module can assign arbitrary indices to the the participants and request that they indicate their approximate location in the performance space on a map.

 The `ClientCheckin` module requires the SASS partial `sass/_05-checkin.scss`.